trak3r/rngesus/README.md

 - tagging / categories, searchable and browsable
 - private flag for randomizers, or published_at timestamp
 - pagination
-- settings page (nickname, avatar, disable animations)
+- toggle to disable animations on settings page
 - combine randomizers (e.g. forest encounters + reaction rolls)
     - copy rather than link?
 - would we need to support "with advantage" rolls?